bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 # USER GUIDE (WORK IN PROGRESS)

 :+1: This emoji indicates sections that are directed toward the students I will be working with during my research project.
+This guide is intended to be used by students at Toledo High School and includes concepts and procedures to reflect that.